codecrafters-io/build-your-own-grep/stage_descriptions/backreferences-03-xe5.md

 ### Nested Capturing Groups

 When the capturing groups are nested, each group still gets its own backreference based on the position of its opening parenthesis:
-- The outermost group gets numbered first
+- The outermost group gets numbered first.
-- Inner groups get numbered as they appear, left to right
+- Inner groups get numbered as they appear, from left to right.

 For example, let's break down the pattern `('(cat) and \2') is the same as \1`: